154) Breaking God’s Covenant Doesn’t End It

 The priest Simon Maccabeus led a successful revolt against the Greeks, but when he achieved independence for the Jews he rewarded himself with the kingship, contrary to Jewish law establishing that the king would come from the tribe of Judah.
 It is therefore no surprise that Judaism was deeply corrupted by the politicization of spirituality.

 The Sadducees were the liberals, elitists who maintained the priestly prerogatives through temple rituals, while also ingratiating themselves with politics and high society by incorporating Hellenism.
 We can compare them to politically involved Christian denominations focused on a kingdom of God in this world providing power wealth and status.
-Jesus openly and repeatedly rebuked the doctrine of the Sadducees, calling them “wicked and adulterous” obviously referencing their spiritual collaboration with paganism.
+Jesus openly and repeatedly rebuked the doctrine of the Sadducees, calling them “wicked and adulterous” in their Greek humanism.
 A major tenant of the Sadducees was denying personal responsibility for sin, therefore also rejecting the doctrine of resurrection and thus the core concept of the gospel; Matthew 22:23) The Sadducees disappeared after the destruction of the Second Temple left them unemployed.

-“Then spake Jesus to the multitude, and to his disciples, Saying The scribes and the Pharisees sit in Moses’ seat…they bind heavy burdens and grievous to be borne, and lay them on men’s shoulders; but they themselves will not move them with one of their fingers…all their works they do for to be seen of men: they make broad their phylacteries, and enlarge the borders of their garments, And love the uppermost rooms at feasts, and the chief seats in the synagogues, And greetings in the markets, and to be called of men, Rabbi, Rabbi.
+“Then spake Jesus to the multitude, and to his disciples, Saying The scribes and the Pharisees sit in Moses’ seat…they bind heavy burdens and grievous to be borne, and lay them on men’s shoulders; but they themselves will not move them with one of their fingers…all their works they do for to be seen of men…and to be called of men, Rabbi, Rabbi.
 But be not ye called Rabbi: for one is your Master, even Christ; and all ye are brethren…he that is greatest among you shall be your servant...But woe unto you, scribes and Pharisees, hypocrites! for ye shut up the kingdom of heaven against men:”(Mathew 23)

 Well that’s a complete perversion of the purpose of the Law of Moses.

-The “town” of Nazareth where Jesus was from was probably not a geographical town (read our article on that name for reasons why not) and was most probably an existing Jewish school of thought (the Nazarenes), which we propose had to do with…the blessings of the Lord of Life being scattered among pagan nations…(Peter’s Great Sheet vision is a clear demonstration of that particular belief, which obviously is one of the main elements of the gospel message; (Acts 10:15)…
+The “town” of Nazareth where Jesus was from was probably not a geographical location but a school of thought (the Nazarenes) having to do with the blessings of the Lord of Life being scattered among pagan nations…(Peter’s Great Sheet vision is a clear demonstration of that particular belief, which obviously is one of the main elements of the gospel message; (Acts 10:15)…

 The fundamental New Testament assurance of eternal salvation is based on the Old Testament promises.
 There is no validity in the New without the Old.
 The “new” testament / covenant is, by definition, a modification of a previous testament, therefore both granted by the same grantor to the same grantee.